BEFORE THE BOARD OF FUNERAL SERVICE

 NOTICE OF PUBLIC HEARING ON PROPOSED AMENDMENT

 TO: All Concerned Persons

-1. On April 18, 2014, at 2:00 p.m., a public hearing will be held in the Small Conference Room, 301 South Park Avenue, 4th Floor, Helena, Montana, to consider the proposed amendment, adoption, and repeal of the above-stated rules.
+1. On November 5, 2015, at 9:30 a.m., a public hearing will be held in the Large Conference Room, 301 South Park Avenue, 4th Floor, Helena, Montana, to consider the proposed amendment of the above-stated rules.

 3. The rules proposed to be amended provide as follows, stricken matter interlined, new matter underlined: